 (3) Institutional and Market Infrastructure: Standards in these areas have been developed by specialized standard setting bodies, with substantive input from the IMF and World Bank:

 A member’s observance of standards and codes is assessed, at its request, by the IMF and/or the World Bank (and also by the FATF or FATF-style regional bodies (FSRBs) in the case of AML/CFT).
 Nonetheless, observance of the Data Dissemination Standards is not only assessed during ROSC missions, but is also monitored on a monthly basis for SDDS subscribers and SDDS Plus adherents.

 Findings of an initial assessment may be updated by a reassessment, which comprises a new assessment of the jurisdiction or a targeted (or risk-based) assessment in which only selected principles are reassessed, based on identified criteria.
 FTEs allow for modular assessments focused on the new Fiscal Transparency Code’s individual pillars for addressing the most pressing transparency issues.
 In the case of AML/CFT, an update can also be prepared based on a reassessment, or in due course based on a targeted assessment and FATF/FSRBs follow-up reports; in the absence of the latter findings can also be updated for inclusion in an FSAP on the basis of the best available information.
 Countries are responsible for implementing the recommendations in a ROSC, FSAP, or FTE.
 Many developing countries request technical assistance from the IMF and other international bodies in doing so.

 Participation in the standards and codes initiative through a request for ROSCs and FTEs is voluntary.
 The publication of the ROSCs and FTEs is also voluntary, but presumed.
-Most of the IMF’s member countries had completed one or more ROSCs.
-As of end-March 2015, 1,300 ROSCs have been produced, of which about 63 percent were published.
-As of end-February 2015, ten FTEs have also been conducted—eight of which have been published—covering countries across a wide range of regions and income levels.
+Most of the IMF’s member countries have completed one or more ROSCs.
+As of end-July 2015, close to 1,600 ROSCs have been produced.
+The publication rate for ROSCs was 72 percent in 2014.
+As of end-August 2015, 13 FTEs have also been conducted—nine of which have been published—covering countries across a range of regions and income levels.